-Proposals and Routing should be complete 3 days prior to the application deadline.
+Proposals and Routing should be complete 5 days prior to the application deadline.
 The Office of Research cannot guarantee successful submission if final documents and routing are not complete before this time.
-However, OR will still do its best to submit proposals that are completed less than 3 days before the deadline.
+However, the Office of Research will still do its best to submit proposals that are completed less than 5 days before the deadline.